 The lab is directed by Jacob T. Robinson in the Electrical and Computer Engineering & the Bioengineering Departments at Rice.
 Our work also includes collaborations with other groups at Rice, the Baylor College of Medicine and the University of Texas Health Sciences in Houston.

-The BRC is an innovative space where scientists and educators from Rice University and other Texas Medical Center institutions work together to perform leading research that benefits human medicine and health.
+The BRC is the home — and heart — of Rice's Neuroengineering Initiative.
+It is an innovative space where scientists and educators from Rice University and other Texas Medical Center institutions work together to perform leading research that benefits human medicine and health.
 More than just a building, it is an interdisciplinary, interinstitutional catalyst for new and better ways to collaborate, explore, learn and lead.

 The Center for Multimedia Communication is a group of faculty and students dedicated to advancing mobile communications.
 A defining feature of the Center is the highly multi-disciplinary and collaborative nature of its research, which enables a deeper dive into all aspects of wireless theory, design and experimental design.

 As a group, the CMC is committed to the growth of all members of the center—students, research engineers and faculty.
 By striving for combined success, the facility continues to successfully undertake very ambitious projects.
 Some examples include WARP, TFA Wireless and Argos.

 The center’s singular focus is advancing mobile communications—faster and better from both network and device points-of-view.

 While our goal is simply stated, improving upon existing highly advanced wireless networks requires rethinking wireless networks from the ground up and the top down.
 Our research methodology involves new architectures and protocols, complemented by information-theoretic analyses and targeted network experiments using our many testbed facilities.